homanchou/xr/book/build-your-own-webvr-site.md

 In summary, I chose particular tools because I think these selections positions the project in an attractive place to be able to start small and iterate yet has enough features that will allow us to scale horizontally later.

-## Why not Unity?
+### Why not Unity?

+While Unity has an HTML5 export which can target the browser, it has certain strengths and weaknesses.
+Unity compiles it's code to run in the browser as a stand-alone artifact, so changes are you aren't developing in the browser most of the time, nor will you be calling the browser's APIs which would normally be readily available to you as a web developer.

-While Unity an HTML5 export which can target the browser, it has certain strengths and weaknesses.
-If you are already a Unity developer than you will feel right at home using the environment and therefore exporting a new build target should be easy and makes a lot of sense.
-You'll also be able to take advantage of a lot of pre-built tooling, asset store, etc.  But if you are a web developer already, then switching over to use Unity is to leave the comfort of Javascript to build a self-contained game then export and embed it into your website.
+However, if you are already a Unity developer than you will feel right at home using the Unity IDE and therefore exporting a new build target should be easy and makes a lot of sense.
+You'll also be able to take advantage of a lot of pre-built tooling, workflows, asset store, etc.

 The most powerful distinction I think I can make is that web native tech like Three.js or Babylon.js was made for the web to start with so you can freely intermingle regular web development-y code along side WebXR.
 The web is already interconnected computers and networks.
 In native website, jumping to another world is simply clicking on a link.
 Web native sites are a webpage first, and a game second.
 Unity is a game first, and a webpage second.

-## Why not use off the shelf WebVR Services?
+### Why not use off the shelf WebVR Services?

 We now have a couple of companies that provide turn key solutions to hold meetings and classes in VR.
 I've tried Mozilla Hubs and FrameVR that provide login mechanisms, different avatars and environments to choose from, tools like street view, laser pointers, white boarding etc.  Both of them seem to be doing well and continuing to add new features.
 I would say, if you are an end-user looking for a VR platform to hang out with friends, host an event, teach a lecture, play a game etc, these might be great choices for you.
 It would be like a merchant choosing Shopify instead of creating their own ecommerce website from scratch, which can save them a lot of effort in not rebuilding the same tooling.